SimpleArt/prettyformatter/docs/index.md

 # PrettyFormatter

-Pretty Formatter enables pretty formatting using hanging indents for JSON, dataclasses, named tuples, and any custom formatted object such as Numpy arrays.
+Pretty Formatter enables pretty formatting using aligned and hanging indents for JSON, dataclasses, named tuples, and any custom formatted object such as Numpy arrays.

 For a comparison to other pretty formatters, see [Other Formatters](https://simpleart.github.io/prettyformatter/other_formatters/).